Top universities if you want a career in investment banking

 Insights from a banking recruiter

 We spoke with one recruitment manager from a mid-sized bank to get her views on which universities banks tend to target.
-She told us that in recent years some banks have expanded their search for recruits to include the likes of Durham, Nottingham and Exeter, whereas traditionally they used to target only Oxford, Cambridge, UCL and Imperial College London.
-These four universities are ranked top in the UK by the QS World University Rankings 2016–2017, although other ranking systems differ.
+She told us that in recent years some banks have expanded their search for recruits to include the likes of Durham, Nottingham and Exeter, whereas traditionally they used to target only Oxford, Cambridge, Imperial College London and UCL.

 Certainly from our perspective at TARGETcareers, this is something we have found to be true and banks are broadening their search rather than just focusing on the very top of the rankings.